 You should now see a long folder hierarchy on the left side of the registry window.
 Navigate to this path:

 To get started with installing Windows 10 updates offline with the Media Creation Tool, you need a few things first.
-Follow the steps below and you will be set.
+Follow the steps below and you will be set to go.

 Setting Up the Media Creation Tool